-27 teachers were awarded Excellence Grants this year.
+27 teachers were awarded Excellence Grants this past year.
 Excellence Grants are awarded each year to CFCS District staff for projects that improve and enhance the educational experience of the students in the Cedar Falls Community Schools.
 These projects carry out the Foundation's mission of enhancing excellence in education.
 Grant applicants base their goals on improved educational experiences for students, strengthening the relationships between school, families and the community, and providing experiences above and beyond typical classroom activities.
-For more information about current and past Excellence Grant awards, click here: Excellence Grants thru 2016.pdf
+For more information about current and past Excellence Grant awards, click here: Excellence Grants Given Thru 2016-17.pdf